emaadmanzoor/eyeshalfclosed/content/articles/2012_03_17_throwing-darts/throwing-darts.md

 **The Purpose**

-The aim was construct something reasonably fault tolerant that could execute simple parallel algorithms across a bunch of nodes, with a visible speed-up.
+The aim was to construct something reasonably fault tolerant that could execute simple parallel algorithms across a bunch of nodes, with a visible speed-up.
 Other motivations were to put together a system that could serve as a useful pedagogical tool for a parallel computing